Benjamin-compute/LOAN-Payment...-Predicting-Bad-Borrowers-using-Random-Forest/README.md

 # Loan-Approval-Prediction-using-RF

 This project explores publicly available data for LendingClub.com (download [here](https://figshare.com/articles/dataset/Lending_Club/22121477/4?file=39316160)).
-Lending Club connects people who need money (borrowers) with people who have money (investors).
-The overarching idea is that investors would want to invest in people whose profiles have a high probability of paying back.
+Lending Club connects people who need money (borrowers) with individuals who have money (investors).
+The overarching idea is that investors want to invest in borrowers whose profiles have a high probability of repayment.
-Random Forrest Algorithm was used experimentally to create a model that will help predict this.
+Random Forrest Classification Algorithm was used experimentally to create a model that will help predict this.
+Model Performance: Overall accuracy was considered with priority given to F1-score and recall, since it is critical to identify bad borrowers.

 ## Data
 The data size is 236,846 rows with 28 features, and after cleaning and feature selection, the model was trained using 236,840 rows with 16 features
-This training data spans from January 2014 to June 2016 (2+ years) The data was tested on a new dataset which spanned from July 2017 to December 2018 (1+ years)
+This training data spans from January 2014 to June 2016 (2+ years) The model was applied to a new dataset having 95,019 rows and spanning from July 2017 to December 2018 (1+ years)

 ## Features (16 + response variable)
     * total_acc:       The total number of credit lines currently in the borrower's credit file